 What should I do if I disagree with your decision?

-As an award of discretionary housing payment is not an award of Housing Benefit, you cannot appeal to the Appeals Service about our decision.
+Discretionary housing payment is not an award of Housing Benefit so you cannot appeal to the ‘Appeals Service’ about our decision.

 What if my circumstances change?

 If your circumstances change, you must tell us straight away and we will look at your discretionary housing payment award to see if we need to change it.
 If the change means we have paid you too much we will ask you to repay the money.